 - with its own set of risks.
-These risks are very much connected to the uncertainty surrounding the effects both inside and outside the agency of introducing Al systems.
-For instance, the introduction of Al systems may pose risks to the security and integrity of the agency's information systems, the agency's reputation and the trust of the public, its finances, the environment, social and political stability, the health and safety of both law enforcement personnel and individuals and the broader communities they serve, and so on.
-It is therefore important to be very familiar with the risks of Al systems in general, as well as the specific risks as they pertain to the applicable use case(s).
-In addition, it is important to ensure that the development and use of an Al system does not contravene existing legislation and that it is regularly checked to ensure it is up to date with legislative and regulatory changes. |▶ Learn more about the risks of Al systems in the Technical Reference Book and about identifying the level or risk of an Al system to individuals and communities from the perspective of the Principles for Responsible Al Innovation in the Risk Assessment Questionnaire. - Incentivize responsible innovation: Incentives have long been considered an important way of realizing organizational change, including in policing, and their value in assisting an agency to transition smoothly toward a culture of responsible AI innovation should be carefully considered.
+Introducing AI systems in a law enforcement context comes with its own set of risks.
+These risks are very much connected to the uncertainty surrounding the effects - both inside and outside the agency - of introducing AI systems.
+For instance, the introduction of AI systems may pose risks to the security and integrity of the agency's information systems, the agency's reputation and the trust of the public, its finances, the environment, social and political stability, the health and safety of both law enforcement personnel and individuals and the broader communities they serve, and so on.
+It is therefore important to be very familiar with the risks of AI systems in general, as well as the specific risks as they pertain to the applicable use case(s).
+In addition, it is important to ensure that the development and use of an AI system does not contravene existing legislation and that it is regularly checked to ensure it is up to date with legislative and regulatory changes. |▶ Learn more about the risks of AI systems in the Technical Reference Book and about identifying the level or risk of an AI system to individuals and communities from the perspective of the Principles for Responsible AI Innovation in the Risk Assessment Questionnaire. - Incentivize responsible innovation: Incentives have long been considered an important way of realizing organizational change, including in policing, and their value in assisting an agency to transition smoothly toward a culture of responsible AI innovation should be carefully considered.
 Incentives can take many forms, such as recognition, leave or time off, the provision of equipment, and where appropriate they may even take the form of financial incentives.
 Highlighting the work of a unit or department on a specific use case that manifests the agency's responsible AI innovation spirit, on social media for instance, may be another form of relatively "low cost-high impact" approaches to incentives.
 On the other hand, incentives can also take a more penal approach, with measures being taken against personnel, units or departments that do not comply with responsible AI innovation practices.